NGdev2/Inception-of-things-42/p1/README.md

 `--tls-san serverS` : adds serverS as Subject Alternative Name in the TLS certificate.
 A **Subject Alternative Name** allows the TLS certificate to be valid for multiple DNS names or IPs.
 Without it, clients trying to access the API server using an alias (like `serverS`) would get a certificate error.

 `K3S_KUBECONFIG_MODE="644"`: Sets read permissions on the kubeconfig file so that non-root users (or automated tools) can access it.
+This way, we can now communicate with the containers using the kubectl command.

 ```bash
 # Download the installation script